 That creates real friction:

-• offchain enterprise revenue is not reported like a public company
+- offchain enterprise revenue is not reported like a public company

-• token value capture is improving, but still evolving
+- token value capture is improving, but still evolving

-• many of the best metrics are self-reported or hard to independently verify in full
+- many of the best metrics are self-reported or hard to independently verify in full

-• the market still struggles to separate “Chainlink the platform” from “LINK the token”
+- the market still struggles to separate “Chainlink the platform” from “LINK the token”

 So my view is not that the market is stupid.
 My view is that the market lacks clean inputs.

-If Chainlink keeps shipping and usage keeps growing, I think transparency eventually catches up.
+Bottom line is that if Chainlink keeps shipping and usage keeps growing, I think transparency eventually catches up.
 And when that happens, LINK becomes much easier for serious capital to model.

 My bull, base, and bear cases